MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/out-of-the-box-connectors/azure-cosmosdb-nosql-connector.md

 ms.date: 09/23/2024
 ms.service: semantic-kernel
 ---
-# Using the Azure CosmosDB NoSQL Vector Store connector (Experimental)
+# Using the Azure CosmosDB NoSQL Vector Store connector (Preview)

 > [!WARNING]
-> The Semantic Kernel Vector Store functionality is experimental, still in development and is subject to change.
+> The Semantic Kernel Vector Store functionality is in preview, and improvements that require breaking changes may still occur in limited circumstances before release.

 ::: zone pivot="programming-language-csharp"